-Use the information provided here and the downloadable forms listed above to plan and complete your 2018 Nebraska Clean Diesel Program Refuse Truck Rebate project.
+Use the information provided here and the downloadable forms listed above to plan and complete your 2019 Nebraska Clean Diesel Program Truck Rebate project.

 ELIGIBLE REPLACEMENT TRUCKS

-- Accept delivery of the new refuse truck or trucks;
+- Accept delivery of the new truck or trucks;

 - Scrap the old truck(s) in accordance with the program requirements described below; and

-- Submit the Request for Reimbursement Form, the Final Report Form, Certificate of Destruction, and all required supporting documentation once the new truck(s) has been received.
+- Submit the Request for Reimbursement Form, the Final Report Form, Certificate of Destruction, MBE-WBE form, and all required supporting documentation once the new truck(s) has been received.

-- Refuse trucks with 2017 or newer model year diesel engines certified to meet EPA or CARB emissions standards.
+- Trucks with 2016 or newer model year diesel engines certified to meet EPA or CARB emissions standards.

 - The replacement truck must be in the same vehicle weight class and operate in the same manner as the original truck.